Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/index.md

 ![Dashboard for the lumi web interface](../../../assets/images/wwwLumiDash.png)

 From here you can browse your files on the supercomputer, start a shell, view running jobs or start one of the many available applications.
 The dashboard also contains some important system information.

+## Available features

+### Shell

+The shell apps can be found under Pinned apps or on the top navbar under the _Tools_ section.
+There are two different shells.

+The _Login node shell_ launches a normal linux shell on one of the login nodes.
+Any command that is running when the login shell browser tab is closed will stop.
+Note that the same rules apply here as during a normal ssh session.
+**Login nodes are only for light pre/postprocessing**.

+The _Compute node shell_ launches a persistent shell on a compute node for heavier commands that should not be run on login nodes.
+The persistent shell will keep running even if you close your browser or lose internet connection.

+### Files

+The file browser can be opened using the _Files_ section on the top navbar (this displays a list of all project disk areas), or using the shortcut to the home folder at the bottom of the front page.
+In the file browser you can upload/download files, create new files and directories, or open a shell in the current directory.

+!!! note
+    Uploaded files will overwrite existing files with the same name without prompting.
+    Currently the maximum size for individual file uploads is 10GB

+Clicking on a file will open it in view only mode, for more options like editing, renaming and deleting, use the button with three dots next to the filename.

+The file browser comes with a basic text editor.
+Some important notes on that:

+- If no changes have been made, the _save_ button is grayed out.
+- There is no _save-as_ feature
+- If a read-only file is opened no indication will be given to the user but no changes will be applied